LucasWaelti/kalibr-wiki/Installation.md

     git clone https://github.com/ethz-asl/Kalibr.git

 1. Build the code.
 Maybe grab a coffee, this will take a while... <br>
-    depending on the amount of RAM you have, you might need to reduce the build threads, due to heavy templating (e.g. add -j4 to catkin_make) <br>
+    depending on the available memory, you might need to reduce the build threads (e.g. add -j2 to catkin_make) <br>

     > cd ~/kalibr_workspace <br>
-    catkin_make -j2
+    catkin_make -j4

 ## References
 Please cite the appropriate papers when using this library or parts of it in an academic publication.